 Steve Fullhart anchors News 3 at Six and Ten, and serves as a managing editor.
 He joined the Brazos Valley’s news leader in May 2004 and has anchored, reported for and produced every newscast at KBTX over his time at the station.

 Steve previously anchored News 3's weekend newscasts, then Brazos Valley This Morning.
 In September 2011, he helped launch First News at Four with his co-anchor, Karla Castillo, and in 2012, he began anchoring News 3 at Five.
 Before anchoring, he was the station's lead reporter.

-In addition to reporting across the region, Steve has filed stories from Austin for the last four legislative sessions, New York City for Johnny Manziel's Heisman Trophy win, Washington four times as local leaders spoke to members of Congress, Belgium for the opening of an exhibit dedicated to Aggies who served in World War II, and Afghanistan where Aggies and Texans were serving in the war.
+In addition to reporting across the region, Steve has filed stories from Austin during legislative sessions, New York City for Johnny Manziel's Heisman Trophy win, Washington four times as local leaders spoke to members of Congress, Belgium for the opening of an exhibit dedicated to Aggies who served in World War II, and Afghanistan where Aggies and Texans were serving in the war.
 His stories from the war zone earned him a Lone Star Emmy Award in 2014.

 In 2010, the Brazos Valley Coalition Against Domestic Violence gave Steve its "Voice Against Violence" award for his live blog during the John Thuesen murder trial, noting "commitment to promoting awareness of domestic violence in Brazos County."
 The Bryan-College Station Convention and Visitors Bureau named Steve a "Hometown Hero" in 2012 for creating the "Giveaway May" promotion, which was a partnership with the CVB.